flutter/website/src/content/get-started/fwe/user-input.md

 ### SegmentedButton

 `SegmentedButton` allows users to select from a minimal group of 2-5 items.

-The data type, `<T>`, can be a built-in type such as an `int`, `String`, `bool` or an enum.
+The data type, `<T>`, can be a built-in type such as `int`, `String`, `bool` or an enum.
 A `SegmentedButton` has a few relevant properties:

 - `segments`, a list of `ButtonSegment`s, where each represents a "segment" or option that the user can select.
    Visually, each `ButtonSegment` can have an icon, text label, or both.

 - `multiSelectionEnabled` indicates whether the user is allowed to select multiple options.
 This property defaults to false.

 - `selected` identifies the currently selected value(s).
-   **Note:** `selected` is of type of `Set<T>`, so if you're only allowing users to select one value, that value must be provided as a `Set` with a single element.
+   **Note:** `selected` is of type of `Set<T>`, so if you're only allowing users to select one value, that value must be provided as a`Set` with a single element.

 - The `onSelectionChanged` callback triggers when a user selects any segments.
   It provides a list of the selected segments so you can update your app state.

 - Additional styling parameters allow you to modify the button's appearance.
-  For example, `style` takes a `ButtonStyle` providing a way to configure a `selectedIcon`.
+  For example, `style` takes a `ButtonStyle`, providing a way to configure a `selectedIcon`.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/segmented-button.gif",
 caption: "This figure shows a SegmentedButton, each segment with an icon and text representing its value."
 alt: "A GIF of a SegmentedButton with 4 segments: Day, Week, Month, and Year.
 Each has a calendar icon to represent its value and a text label.
 Day is first selected, then week and month, then year." code:"